AlgoMaster Logo

 Intuition

-A hash set gives us O(1) average-time lookups and insertions.
-So instead of the O(n) scan per element (brute force) or the O(n log n) upfront sort, we do a single O(n) pass where each element requires only O(1) work.
+A hash set supports O(1) average-time lookups and insertions.
+So instead of an O(n) scan per element (brute force) or an O(n log n) upfront sort, each element costs O(1) work in a single pass.
+This also leaves the input array untouched.

 Algorithm